Learn

 The best place to start looking for more money is by seeing what we do with our existing money!

-While we might not like to admit it, there are usually plenty of cushy areas in our current spending that we can improve if we really want.
+While we might not like to admit it, there are usually plenty of cushy areas in our current spending that we can improve if we want.
 Maybe it’s a restaurant habit we’ve picked up.
 It could be that new car we bought because our previous one was ‘getting kind of old’.

-The point is to start reflecting on our choices, and developing the habit of questioning ourselves.
+The point is to start reflecting on our choices and developing the habit of questioning ourselves.
 “Is this purchase or lifestyle habit really improving my life?
 Or should I put this money towards financial freedom?”
 Think about which is more important to you.

 Increase your earnings